Edge-Marketing-and-Design/edgeDevFirebase/README.md

 #### Collection permissions by role

-Each collection (including sub collections) will automatically be assigned permissions keyed by role.
+Each collection (including sub collections) will automatically have permissions keyed by role.
 By default each collection and sub collection will receive the following permissions by role when created:

 - **admin:** assign: true, write: true, read: true, delete: true
 - **user:** assign: false, write:false, read: false, delete: false